imfulee/jaqen/README.md

 5. Compile the binary by running `go build .` and place the binary inside the Facepack folder
 6. Execute the binary
 7. Reload the skin and enjoy.

+## Future Wants

+This is just some notes on what I want it to do in the future.

+- Support FM2024 having the `r-` thing in front of the UID, potentially with a flag